Moisture management: Moisture wicking

 Moisture-wicking clothes adsorb the liquid sweat on the skin and spread it along the surface of the fibres by capillary attraction to the external surface of the clothing, which is exposed to drier air, and where it evaporates more quickly, in comparison with a clothing item which absorbs and retains the water in the fibres.
 Hence it avoids mass retention of the moisture and the associated feeling of dampness.

 The transport of liquid water through an unsaturated textile is a combination of wetting and wicking, and diffusion of absorbed water through the fibre.
-Without wetting, there can be no wicking as the contact angle between water and fibre will have no tendency to pull he water along the contact surface.
+Without wetting, there can be no wicking as the contact angle between water and fibre will have no tendency to pull the water along the contact surface.
 Capillary flow in the plane of the fabric is called in-plane wicking, transverse wicking, or horizontal wicking.
 Capillary flow orthogonal to the plane of the fabric may be called transplanar wicking, transplanar uptake, or transplanar flow.
 Several factors are known to influence wicking in a fabric.
 These include the arrangement of the fibres, the material of the fibres, the composition of the liquid, the shape and alignment of the wetted surface, the geometry of the channels through which wicking occurs, and absorption of the liquid into the material of the fibres.
 Ambient temperature and humidity also influence the rate of fluid transfer by wicking.

 The migration of moisture through multiple layers of clothing or through plated fabric is more complicated and is affected by the order of layers with different wicking and absorptive characteristics.